AI Use Cases/Private Equity

 Automated Workflow Execution

 For IT & Cybersecurity teams, this means moving from reactive log review to automated triage.
-The AI continuously monitors network behavior and surfaces only anomalies that warrant investigation - reducing false positives by 85-90% - while humans retain full control over response protocols, escalation paths, and incident classification.
+The AI continuously monitors network behavior and surfaces only anomalies that warrant investigation - collapsing the false-positive noise - while humans retain full control over response protocols, escalation paths, and incident classification.
 Network traffic flagged as high-risk is automatically correlated with user identity, data classification level, and regulatory sensitivity; low-risk deviations are logged but don't trigger alerts.
 Your team spends investigation time on genuine threats, not chasing phantom signals.

 A Systems-Level Fix